theuserge/TheUserge.github.io/deployment.md

 To change the Progress Bar of Download and Uploads.
 You must fill Single text of Unfinished bar line of character which can be shown in Unfinished bar.

-You can Select any character from these listed site:
+You can Select any character from these listed sites:

 * [https://coolsymbol.com/](https://coolsymbol.com/)